Wongarbon: History

-The name 'Wongarbon' may refer to the Wongaibon people, whose country begins further west, around and beyond the Bogan River.
+The name 'Wongarbon' may refer to Wongaibon people, whose country begins further west, around and beyond the Bogan River.
 If so, it is seemingly misapplied, as Wongarbon is in Wiradjuri country; the old name, 'Murrumbidgerie', is almost certainly derived from the Wiradjuri language, perhaps from the word 'Marrmabidya'.
 An alternative etymology is that Wongarbon is not an Aboriginal word, but the result of a landholder's suggestion of a new name for the village, and is actually 'no brag now' spelled backwards; there are at least two stories of the reason behind that derivation, which involve rivalry between two local landholders, named Bragg and Rutherford (James Rutherford, the son of prominent American-Australian pioneer and businessman, James Rutherford), and a third which relates to Bragg alone.

 Following the end of the First World War, the remainder of the old 'Murrumbidgerie' landholding, near to the village, was broken up, under the policy of closer settlement, as soldier settler blocks.
 Wheat growing became important in the area, and the village's railway siding was used to dispatch the crop by train.

-The village had a Uniting (formerly Methodist) church, now a privately-owned building.
+The village had a Uniting (formerly Methodist) church, now a privately owned building.
 The former Catholic church exists, in an abandoned state, in Boberah Street.

 The Wongarbon Nature Reserve is an area to the north of the village that was set aside in 1897, as 'temporary' common land for the village's use.
 The area became a remnant of less disturbed native habitat, as the surrounding area was cleared for agriculture, and a refuge for threatened species.
 In 2022, it was placed under the management of the local Aboriginal group, Pathways Together.